Voice Compare » Marvel Universe » Punisher

 Last but not least is oddly enough when Punisher had a cameo role in a episode of the Super Hero Squad Show in which Ray Stevenson reprises the role of Punisher.
 Unlike his 2004 counterpart, Punisher's appearance in the show was a comical satire of his usual persona (in which in this case was the only way how the idea of getting Punisher in this show at all could actually work).
 Basically as you can hear in this clip that the show tried to spoof the Punisher's tendency to go into monologues about how crime-infested the city is and on how its up to him to get rid of crime.
 Ray had a fairly deep menacing voice that works for the role and I must say I liked on how despite that this is a light and silly spoof of the Punisher, Ray's performance still gives a great sense of menacing intensity yet still works with the show's comedic nature and could really admire Ray's acting skills for that.
 Overall I am not sure who to go with here as all of these guys did well in their own ways.

 (Update: Norman Reedus' work as Punisher is not bad by its own merits but his voice for the role is kind of iffy as it doesn't feel so natural for the role here.
 Norman's performance does lack the ferocity of those such as Thomas Jane but it does have a suitable Anti-Hero feel though which is of course essential for the role here.
-But while Norman's work is not one of the best takes of the role but it is certainly not a bad one though.)
+But while Norman's work is not one of the best takes of the role but it is certainly not a bad one though.
+As for Crispin Freeman's work as Punisher in MSHSO it was very good as while his performance does suit the comedic nature of the game but I can quite easily picture Crispin being able to do a flat-out serious depiction of the role well enough here.
+Marc Worden's work as Puniher in Marvel Heroes is alright as while it does suit the Punisher's persona pretty granted the slight southern accent did seem a little strange at first but I got over that pretty quickly.
+So in other words Norman is okay, Marc is pretty good and Crispin is rather good and has quite the potential here.)